fracqua/test-repo/README.md

 # Test Repo
-A test repository to learn to use GitHub
+A test repository to learn to use GitHub.